Cleverse/go-utilities/queue/README.md

 # queue

-A Pure Golang thread-safe and unlimited-size generics in-memory message queue implementation that supports async enqueue and blocking dequeue. \
+Minimalist and zero-dependency thread-safe and unlimited-size generics in-memory message queue implementation that supports async enqueue and blocking dequeue. \
 It's alternative way to communicate between goroutines compared to `channel`